erbrinks/MTU-GPA-Calculator/README.md

 # MTU-GPA-Calculator
 MTU GPA calculator written in Java.
-Also contains the .jar file.
+Also contains the .jar file and project file.